mjhui90/my_really_cool_project/README.txt

-This project is seriously awesome!
+This project is seriously awesome! seriously!

 heyyy this is working